Arvoria/RobaseService/docs/introduction.md

 ## What's the purpose?

 RobaseService aims to provide a reliable and safe method of saving and loading data, no matter how big or small.
+But what does it offer that DataStoreService doesn't?

 But what lets DataStoreService down?
 Let me explain:

-+ You are limited to 4MB of data per key, with keys having a smaller max length than Firebase.
++ You are no longer limited to 4MB of data per key, your database can hold 1GB of storage and you have complete control over how everything is stored.

-+ You can only access top-level keys (generally, this is `Player.UserId`) and must define a path to a given point with table notation. (`table.this.that`).
++ You can access any key within the realtime database, simple use "/" to separate the keys.
+With DataStores you only have access to one point, making querying difficult and ensuring all data exists a slog with sanity checks.

-+ DataStoreService's internals are not exposed, meaning it is a strenuous task to figure out how exactly every method works as well as some involved research.
-Robase is open-sourced, this means that it's source code is available to everyone and can be looked at and researched easily - especially with the source documentation!
-This will make extending and wrapping RobaseService simpler and creating a manager similar to [DataStore2](https://kampfkarren.github.io/Roblox/) by Kampfkarren or [ProfileService](https://madstudioroblox.github.io/ProfileService/) by loleris.
++ Robase is open-sourced, this means that it's source code is available to everyone and can be looked at and researched easily {-- - especially with the source documentation--}!
+This will make extending and wrapping RobaseService simpler and creating a extension similar to [DataStore2](https://kampfkarren.github.io/Roblox/) by Kampfkarren or a manager like [ProfileService](https://madstudioroblox.github.io/ProfileService/) by loleris.

 + The methods are not guranteed to be race condition free, Robase uses [Promises](https://eryn.io/roblox-lua-promise/) by evaera to ensure race safety.
-Every async function will yield until a value is retrieved. {--In a future release, synchronous operations which return the promise may become available--}
+Every async function will yield until a value is retrieved. {--In a future release, methods which return the promise may become available--}

-+ Cannot be updated dynamically, from anywhere, at anytime.
-This makes systems such as FFlags not possible, A/B Testing extraneous, and timed-events that can turn on at a moment's notice in a live game - impossible.
-With Robase however, this is very simple.
++ Cannot be updated dynamically whenever and however you please.
+In order to update a DataStore you have to go into a live-game or studio and use the Command Bar to force a key to change, sometimes this just isn't practical.

 ### Storage limitations